-- A. In the event that the Affected/Reporting Party reports the incident to a law enforcement agency, the Title IX Director or designee will review the police report and determine if the allegations are related to sexual misconduct.
-If they are, or in the event the report is made directly to the Title IX Director, a private interview will be conducted by the Title IX Director or designee with the Reporting Party to capture the conduct and the nature of the remedy desired. - B. Once the initial information is gathered, a threshold determination will be made whether, presuming the facts underlying the allegation(s) to be true and accurate, the substance of the allegation(s) constitutes a violation of University policy.
-This preliminary determination will typically be made within seven class days from the date of the initial intake, and may include a determination of whether a formal investigation is required and/or whether appropriate intervening measures are necessary in order to comply with the requirements of federal and state law. - C. After reviewing the police report and/or other information available, the Title IX Investigator, in conjunction with the Title IX Director, will determine whether an investigation needs to be conducted prior to adjudication through the Student Conduct hearing process.
-The Title IX Investigator, in conjunction with the Title IX Director will take the necessary steps to gather information from the report and meet with involved parties, if needed.
-Attention will be paid to balancing the need to gather information prior to the Student Conduct hearing without overburdening the Reporting Party and Responding Party. - D. The investigation may include, but is not limited to, interviewing witnesses, collecting documentation, and seeking any additional information as necessary.
-The Title IX Director or designee and Title IX Investigator shall have unrestricted access to all pertinent materials, records, reports, and documents within the possession or control of the University, and shall be afforded the opportunity to interview all persons possessing relevant information.
+- A. In the event that a report of alleged sex discrimination or sexual misconduct is made to the Title IX Office, the Title IX Director or designee will review the report and determine if the allegations are related to sex discrimination or sexual misconduct.
+If they are, and if the Affected/Reporting Party wishes, a private interview will be conducted by the Title IX Director or designee with the Affected/Reporting Party to capture the conduct and the nature of the remedy desired. - B. Once the initial information is gathered, a threshold determination will be made whether, presuming the facts underlying the allegation(s) to be true and accurate, the substance of the allegation(s) constitutes a violation of this Policy.
+This preliminary determination will typically be made within seven class days from the date of the initial intake, and may include a determination of whether a formal investigation is required and/or whether appropriate interim measures are necessary in order to comply with the requirements of federal and state law. - C. The investigation may include, but is not limited to, interviewing witnesses, collecting documentation, and seeking any additional information as necessary.
+The Title IX Director or designee and Title IX Investigator shall have unrestricted access to all pertinent materials, records, reports, and documents within the possession or control of the University, and shall be afforded the opportunity to interview all persons possessing relevant information. - D. The Deputy Title IX Coordinator or the Title IX Investigator, in conjunction with the Title IX Director, may refer the Reporting Party to any other appropriate investigating authority or resources for assistance if the allegations are not sufficient to warrant an investigation.
+Reported incidents that do not rise to the level of adjudication through a Student Conduct hearing involve those (including but not limited to) where the Responding Party's name is not identified or the Reporting Party does not wish to proceed with a formal process.

-- E. The Deputy Title IX Coordinator or the Title IX Investigator, in conjunction with the Title IX Director, may refer the Reporting Party to any other appropriate investigating authority or resources for assistance if the allegations are not sufficient to warrant an investigation.
-Reported incidents that do not rise to the level of adjudication through a Student Conduct hearing involve those (including but not limited to) where the Responding Party's name is not identified or the Reporting Party does not wish to proceed with a formal process. - F. At the conclusion of the investigation, the investigator will prepare a written summation of their findings and submit it to University's Office of Student Rights and Responsibilities.
+E. At the conclusion of the investigation, the investigator will prepare a written summation of their findings and submit it to University's Office of Student Rights and Responsibilities.